Module 2 · Lesson 4

 exact & apply

 exact provides a proof term directly. applyuses a lemma or hypothesis that might need additional arguments.
+Together, they form the foundation of how you provide proofs in Lean.

 exact: Direct Proof